There are a few products that can be used as an alternative for soap for eczema, that help to keep the moisture in the skin.

 Other bath additives available are

 Soap substitutes are great as soap for eczema.
 These are recommended to use instead of soap.
 Whether you use a bar or liquid, these substitutes help replace the skin's natural oils.
-Normal soaps contain detergents that rip these oils away.
+Most mass produced soaps contain detergents that rip these oils away.

-Soap substitutes don’t lather, but bubbles aren’t necessary to get our skin clean.
+Soap substitutes don’t lather, but bubbles aren’t necessary to keep our skin clean.

 You can buy specially made bars or liquid to use.
 Or use one of the emollient creams or ointments that are suitable.

-Oilatum do a bar of soap substitute.
+Oilatum do a bar of soap for sensitive skin.
 It comes as a 100g bar.

 It is more expensive than normal soap but a great deal better for your skin.